Enhancing the Yield of Bucket Brigade Quantum Random Access Memory using Redundancy Repair: Introduction

-Various studies have shown that memory addressing is more error-resistant in the Bucket Brigade qRAM scheme than in the Fanout scheme~\cite{arunachalam2015ot}.
+Various studies have shown that memory addressing is more error-resistant in the Bucket Brigade qRAM scheme than in the Fanout scheme~\cite{arunachalam2015ot, Weiss2024qr}.
 Bucket Brigade also accelerates memory addressing by parallelizing the queries~\cite{paler2020pt}.
 These studies focus on the robustness of Bucket Brigade qRAM with a small number of gate activations required for memory addressing.
 However, to improve the fault tolerance of qRAM, one must consider the robustness of the memory cell qubits comprising the qRAM~\cite{chen2021sa, hann2021po}.
-Although Bucket Brigade achieves more error-resistant memory addressing than the Fanout structure, if the memory cells are vulnerable to errors this memory addressing becomes meaningless.
-Nevertheless, the existing studies that aim at performing memory addressing fault tolerantly do not consider the occurrence of the errors in the memory cell qubits.
+Although the Bucket Brigade achieves more error-resistant memory addressing than the Fanout structure, if the memory cells are vulnerable to errors, this memory addressing becomes meaningless.
+Despite this necessity, existing studies focusing on fault-tolerant addressing often overlook the integrity of the memory cells themselves.
+For instance, Weiss et al.~\cite{weiss_faulty_2024} proposed the Faulty Towers architecture.
+While this approach effectively mitigates manufacturing defects within the routing network to ensure reliable addressing paths, it does not consider scenarios where errors occur in the memory cells serving as the final destination.
 Therefore, for fully fault-tolerant qRAM, the memory cell qubits should be error-resistant as well.
 This requires a quantum error correction (QEC) scheme, which typically spreads data stored in a physical qubit across multiple highly entangled physical qubits.
 The QEC code scheme creates a ``logical qubit'', a virtual qubit holding the data used in the quantum algorithm~\cite{google2023sq, abobeih2022ft, hua2021aa, molavi2022qm}.